spachava753/rollout/SPEC.md

   **We recommend using absolute paths in your test script to avoid relative path issues.**

-  Importantly, the test script must produce a reward file in the `/logs/verifier/` directory.
+  Importantly, the test script must produce a reward file in the `/logs/verifier/` directory **and exit with code 0**.
 This is the file that the verifier will read to determine if the task was successful.
+If the script exits with a non-zero code, the trial is marked as failed regardless of whether a reward file was produced.

   | Reward File                 | Format                            | Description                                                                                                 |
   | --------------------------- | --------------------------------- | ----------------------------------------------------------------------------------------------------------- |